-The Dewatering System is a recovery system which removes and filters the water from submerged defueling canisters and provides a transfer path to the Defueling Water Cleanup (DWC) system for processing.
+The Dewatering System is a recovery system which removes and filters the water from submerged defueling canisters and provides a transfer path to the Defueling Water Cleanup System (DWCS) or the Miscellaneous Waste Holdup Tank (WDL-T-2) for future processing.
 The Dewatering System also provides the cover gas for canister shipping.

-The water is removed from the defueling canisters to 1) reduce the weight of the canisters for shipping, and 2) prevent the hydrogen/ oxygen catalysts from being submerged.
-The cover gas of argon is provided to 1) reduce water intrusion when the canister is in the water, 2) reduce air intrusion when the canister is out of the water, and 3) reduce the pyrophoricity potential of the debris within the canister.
+The water is removed from the defueling canisters to: 1) reduce the weight of the canisters for shipping, and 2) prevent the hydrogen/ oxygen catalysts from being submerged.
+The argon cover gas is provided to: 1) reduce water intrusion when the canister is in the water, 2) reduce air intrusion when the canister is out of the water, and 3) reduce the pyrophoricity potential of the debris within the canister.